snakehaihai/snakehaihai.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Organized IROS 2024 Workshop on Multi-Robot Perception and Navigation Challenges in Logistics and Inspection Tasks
+Organized and chair of IROS 2024 Workshop on Multi-Robot Perception and Navigation Challenges in Logistics and Inspection Tasks